Fact Sheet A1

 When the debate on an item has finished, members vote.
 This may be without a count (known as ‘on the voices’) or, if a members disputes the result, by a division.
 If a member calls a division, the Clerk rings the bells to summon members to the Chamber.

 Traditionally, members have moved to opposite sides of the Chamber to vote for or against a question.
-However, divisions are normally by party vote under current procedures.
+However, divisions are held now normally by party vote.
 The independent members each vote, and then the whip of each party casts votes on behalf of all their party members present.
 The Clerk tallies the votes, and the Chair announces the result.
 The members voting for and against are recorded in the Votes and Proceedings (minutes).

 Find out more: Fact Sheet D2: Divisions.

-At 7.00 pm on a Tuesday and Wednesday, and at 5.00 pm on a Thursday, unless a minister moves a motion to continue the sitting, the Chair interrupts debate.
-The Legislative Assembly then starts the adjournment debate.
+At 7.00 pm on a Tuesday and Wednesday, and at 5.00 pm on a Thursday, the Chair interrupts debate.
+Unless a minister moves a motion to continue the sitting, the Legislative Assembly then starts the adjournment debate.
 The bills ring twice to indicate the start of the debate.

 The adjournment debate gives members a chance to raise specific issues with the relevant ministers.
 Members have three minutes each to raise issues.
 The total time allocated is 30 minutes, or until 10 members have spoken, whichever is shorter.
 Ministers then have a chance to respond to any of those issues within 30 minutes.